Performance Marketing Explained: How You Only Pay for Results

 Cost per Click (CPC)

 The average cost per click on your ads.
-Low CPC means efficient targeting and attractive ad copy.
+A low CPC means efficient targeting and attractive ad copy.

 Cost per Acquisition (CPA)